-Responsible Investments - we recognise the importance of our role as a long-term allocator of capital.
+Responsible Investments - We recognise the importance of our role as a long-term allocator of capital.
 Sustainable investing is a key issue facing our industry and wider society, and an important factor to our customers when allocating funds.
-The Society takes its responsibility seriously and is committed to taking a proactive approach to sustainable investing.
+We consider all three pillars of environmental, social and governance ("ESG") in our decision making, alongside traditional frameworks to ensure a complete and full financial analysis.

-UGP have also become a signatory to the UN's Principles of Responsible Investment initiative ("UNPRI").
+The Utmost Group PIc ("UGP") is a signatory to the UN's Principles of Responsible Investment initiative ("UNPRI").
 The UNPRI is the world's leading proponent of responsible investment.
 It works to understand the investment implications of environmental, social and governance ("ESG") factors and to support its international network of investor signatories in incorporating these factors into their investment and ownership decisions.

 We are committed to taking a proactive approach to sustainable investing and we will continue to embed it across our business - in our strategy, in our investments and in our ongoing stewardship.
-Becoming a signatory to the UNPRI demonstrates our commitment to this and encourages investments that contribute to prosperous and inclusive societies for current and future generations.
+Being a signatory to the UNPRI demonstrates our commitment to this and encourages investments that contribute to prosperous and inclusive societies for current and future generations.